seebe/rzg_stuff/initramfs/README.md

 ## Why this is useful for programming new boards
 --------------------------------------------------------------------------------
 When you make a board, all the flash parts are blank.
-For the RZ/G2, there is a utility (flash writer) to at least program the bootloader over a serial link.
+For the RZ/G2, RZ/G3 and RZ/V2, there is a utility (flash writer) to at least program the bootloader over a serial link.
 However, trying to program an entire eMMC over a UART serial link would be quite painful (take a lot time).

 But, you could easily use your normal kernel with a file system that is contained entirely in ram (ie, intiramfs) and then use Linux to load your eMMC however you like.